 The Kenyon Review invites applications for its Associates Program

-Successful applicants will gain hands-on experience in literary editing, publishing, and marketing.
-Participants will work directly with KR staff on a wide range of projects and initiatives, and benefit from special literary, cultural, and professional opportunities throughout the year.
+Kenyon Review Associates gain hands-on experience in literary editing, publishing, and marketing.
+Participants work directly with KR staff on a wide range of projects and initiatives, and benefit from special literary, cultural, and professional opportunities throughout the year.

 What the Associates Program Offers